JH1611/remix-capacitor-template/README.md

 npm install
 ```

-Run dev command to see your page on a web navigator
+Run dev command to see your page on a web browser

 ```
 npm run dev